QupZilla/qupzilla/README.md

 After a successful compilation the executable binary can be found in the bin/ directory.

-On Linux/Unix: To install QupZilla, you will have to run this command: (it may be necessary to run it as root)
+On Linux/Unix: To install QupZilla, run this command: (it may be necessary to run it as root)

     $ make install

 On Mac OS X: To deploy QupZilla in bundle, run this command:

-    $ cd scripts && ./macdeploy.sh full-path-to-macdeployqt
+    $ ./scripts/macdeploy.sh full-path-to-macdeployqt

 You need to specify path to `macdeployqt` only if it is not in PATH.